From His Perspective

 > [George's extention is 104.]
 I thought they used to have 1-800-THE-COOP

-> -- I had figured it would be the easiest number for you while on the road
+> -- I had figured it would be the easiest number for you while on

 > -- but I tried it and it doesn't work.
 Sorry for the mixup.